 Bay of Plenty Civil Defence Emergency Management Group Plan 2012-2017

-The Bay of Plenty Civil Defence Emergency Management Group Plan 2012-2017 has been officially adopted on the 24th August 2012 by the Joint Committee of the Bay of Plenty Civil Defence Emergency Management Group.
+The Bay of Plenty Civil Defence Emergency Management Group Plan 2012-2017 was officially adopted on 24 August 2012 by the Joint Committee of the Bay of Plenty Civil Defence Emergency Management Group.

 For regional civil defence information visit www.bopcivildefence.govt.nz